dacfortuny/exercice_recommender/README.md

-# exercice_recommender
+# Recommender

-Exercice about recommendation systems
+This repo contains code to complete an exercice about recommendation systems.